t-kramer/climateBOX/instructions.md

   Now, after you have shortened the wires, it is time to attached the female connectors.
 But before you can proceed you need to get rid of some insulation to expose the wires, a process called stripping.
 If you have never stripped a wire before, this might be of help: https://learn.sparkfun.com/tutorials/working-with-wire/how-to-strip-a-wire<br>
   <br>
   After removing the insulation for both the main cable and the individual wires, the crimping pins can be attached to the three wires using a crimping tool.
 Here, you should have a few trial runs before you actually start using the crimp connectors on the DS18b20 wires.
-Again, here is a helpful link that can get you started: https://core-electronics.com.au/guides/prototyping/how-to-crimp-custom-connectors/<br>
+Again, here is a helpful link that can get you started:<br>
+  https://core-electronics.com.au/guides/prototyping/how-to-crimp-custom-connectors/<br>
   <br>
   If you are satisfied with your crimping connections, go ahead and push the female connectors into the housing.
 Here, make sure that you keep the wires in the right order (attached photo) and that the crimped connectors are pushed deep enough into the housing until they properly click in.
 But be careful, as soon the connectors are locked it can be hard to get them out again without breaking the plastic housing.
 If you like it neat and tidy, you can also use some heat shrink tube to protect the exposed wires.
 Make sure that you push the raw, non-shrinked tube over the cable before you conclude this step by attaching the housing.
 Then you can use a hairdryer